 Many are skeptical that pain can be eased by merely becoming more fully aware of it and insist that pain is entirely an objective process but there is a large subjective component and at least in the case of chronic pain with no tissue damage may even be fully so.
 We might even say “Oh that doesn’t hurt!” as if we could know how it feels for someone else.
 Perhaps mindfulness calms the storm of pain or at least reduces the associated mental distress.
 At its most extreme we think of the disturbing newsreel clips of the vietnamese monks that burned themselves to death without once flinching.

 Mild pain or at least discomfort as long as it does no harm to the body can be practiced every day as a skill; perhaps slight hunger or a cold bath, strenuous exercise or even just to sit still and alert for a few minutes.

-Since violent reports from sensory nerves are associated with bad outcomes for the organism – a quite valid association of course – the brain has evolved to avoid them at all costs and created a process – a storm – that hijacks the brain in a mysterious way.
+Since reports of damage from sensory nerves are associated with bad outcomes for the organism – a quite valid association of course – the brain has evolved to avoid them at all costs and created a process – a storm – that hijacks the brain in a mysterious way.
 It may be just a cognitive effect but it’s a very effective one.

 But to describe the mechanism of pain from the outside may be always beyond us.
 Perhaps all we can say is that something like pain that goes beyond sensory signals would have to be invented to fully motivate us – an imperative beyond information – and magically this mechanism has appeared.
-But would a fully rational and conscious being need pain?
-Pain may ironically be both a sign of the brain’s ingeniousness and its failure.
+But would a fully rational and conscious machine need pain?
+Pain may ironically be both a sign of the brain’s ingeniousness and its shortcomings.